Lille Stesichorus: Significance

 The fragment's importance may be understood in terms of the tenuous state of Stesichorean scholarship prior to the discovery.
 In 1841, the philologist Theodor Bergk could publish only fifty-three small fragments attributed to Stesichorus, the longest only six lines.
 The situation was hardly different by the time Denys Page published Poetae Melici Graeci in 1962.
 Five years later it was still possible to comment: "Time has dealt more harshly with Stesichorus than with any other major lyric poet ... no passage longer than six lines is quoted from him, and papyrus finds have been meagre.
 For an estimate of his poetry we depend almost wholly on hearsay [from ancient commentators]."
-That same year, 1967, Edgar Lobel published the papyrus remnants of another three poems, which were later included in Page's Supplementum Lyricis Graecis in 1974, the longest however just twelve lines.
-Thus the sudden appearance of the Lille Stesichorus in 1976, with over one hundred and twenty consecutive lines, thirty-three virtually intact, was a cause of considerable excitement in scholarly circles.
+That same year, 1967, Edgar Lobel published the papyrus remnants of another three poems, which were later included in Page's Supplementum Lyricis Graecis in 1974, the longest, however, was just twelve lines.
+Thus, the sudden appearance of the Lille Stesichorus in 1976, with over 125 lines, thirty-three virtually intact, was a cause of considerable excitement in scholarly circles.

 The contents of the fragment seem not to fit any of the titles attested for Stesichorus, though the first book of Eripyle has been suggested.
 The context of the original poem is clearly the Theban myth of the ill-fated Labdakid clan.
-The first one hundred and seventy-five lines are missing but they probably dealt summarily with the demise of Oedipus, the quarrel between his sons Eteocles and Polynices, and the intervention of the seer Tiresias.
-The best preserved section (lines 201–34) is a speech by the Theban queen, who is not named but who is probably Jocasta, sometimes known as Epicaste, the mother and wife of Oedipus and thus the grandmother/mother of Eteocles and Polynices (she is probably not Euryganeia who, in some versions of the Oedipus myth, is his second wife and the mother of his children, yet the fragment does not allow for certainty on this issue).
+The first 175 lines are missing, but they probably dealt summarily with the demise of Oedipus, the quarrel between his sons Eteocles and Polynices, and the intervention of the seer Tiresias.
+The best preserved section (lines 201–34) is a speech by the Theban queen, who is not named but who is probably Jocasta, sometimes known as Epicaste, the mother and wife of Oedipus and thus the grandmother/mother of Eteocles and Polynices (she is probably not Euryganeia, who, in some versions of the Oedipus myth, is his second wife and the mother of his children, yet the fragment does not allow for certainty on this issue).

 The artistic merit of the verses has been questioned by Parsons, for example, but it also has admirers.
 Jocasta may be thought to emerge from her speech as a strong woman who seeks practical solutions to the plight of her sons even while feeling distress and anxiety for them: